What Is Inflation?

 Effects of Inflation on the Real Estate Market

-Inflation directly affects the housing market, primarily on mortgages.
+Inflation directly affects the housing market, primarily through the cost of borrowing.

-When inflation rises, the Federal Reserve increases interest rates to act as a “brake” on the overheating economy.
+When inflation rises, the Federal Reserve can increase interest rates to act as a “brake” on the overheating economy.
 People are more inclined to save their money in a high-interest rate environment due to a higher return on savings.
-As a result, the demand for goods and services declines, dampening inflation.
+As a result, the demand for goods and services declines, and dampens inflation.

 However, higher interest rates due to inflation will also raise the interest rates on mortgages.
-Interestingly enough, higher mortgage rates can create a buyer’s market because fewer people are willing to shoulder debt.
-As a result, home values fall and house prices decline.
+Interestingly, higher mortgage rates can create a buyer’s market because fewer people are willing to take on debt when it’s more expensive to borrow.
+As a result, home values often fall when mortgage rates increase.

 Is Real Estate a Hedge Against Inflation?

-A Stanford University study has concluded that real estate, particularly residential, can be considered safe havens in inflationary periods.
+A Stanford University study has concluded that real estate, particularly residential, can be considered a safe haven in inflationary periods.
 There are three main reasons for this:

 - Rent prices often rise with inflation, which creates bigger cash flows for landlords.